mideind/GreynirServer/docs/setup_macos.md

 and then `\q` to quit the postgres client.

-Finally, create the database tables used by Greynir:
+Finally, create the database tables used by Greynir (this will only create the tables if needed, and no existing data is erased):

 ```
 cd ~/Reynir
-python scraper.py --init
+python scraperinit.py
 ```

 ## Run